chriszhang3/react-solitaire/README.md

 Made using Javascript/React and Create React App.

-Not compatible with Firefox.
+Not compatible with Firefox or mobile devices.
 Tested with Chrome and Safari.

 ## Credits